 You’ll find nearly 250 pages packed with valuable information in E-Learning Uncovered: Articulate Storyline written by Diane Elkins and Desiree Pinder.

 This well-organized book appears to cover the full functionality of Storyline.
-They leave no stone unturned.
+The authors leave no stone unturned.
 Chapters 1 through 7 discuss the user interface and basic concepts, such as slides, scenes, text, graphics and positioning objects.

 Chapters 8 through 11 delve into more advanced features, such as working with media, layers, states, interactions and variables.
 The remaining four chapters explain quizzes, screen recordings, player options and publishing.
 There’s also an appendix with Storyline job aids as well as a companion website with practice files and other resources.